Gerakas/To-Do-List/README.md

 ### Existing Features

--	Sidebar: The sidebar can be broken down into 4 distinguishable sections.
+1. Sidebar: The sidebar can be broken down into 4 distinguishable sections.
-1. The sidebar toggle button: The main and only purpose of this button is to toggle on and off between hiding and showing the sidebar on the screen.
+    -	The sidebar toggle button: The main and only purpose of this button is to toggle on and off between hiding and showing the sidebar on the screen.
 This allows for a wider screen area/ viewport for the user to view their lists on and to make the main viewport even less populated.

-2. The Logo: The purpose of adding a logo to the website is to create a recognisable symbol that represents the brand and creates visual association for long-lasting recognition.
+    -	The Logo: The purpose of adding a logo to the website is to create a recognisable symbol that represents the brand and creates visual association for long-lasting recognition.
-3. Navigation Menu: A set of links that allow the user to take certain actions that take affect on the lists in the main viewport.
+    -	Navigation Menu: A set of links that allow the user to take certain actions that take affect on the lists in the main viewport.
 These actions consist of:
-a.
-Creating a new list.
+        -	Creating a new list.
 Where a user can create as many or as little lists as they like.
 Apart from when the user decides to only view the “starred” lists, which disables this feature entirely until the user clicks on “all” which shows all the created lists once again.
-b.
-“Starred” lists.
+        -	“Starred” lists.
 This feature allows users to toggle through their “starred” lists and “all” lists.
 Essentially making it easier for them to find or sort through their pre-selected “starred”/ important list with more ease and efficiency, in case they have a great number of lists to go through.
 4. The sidebar modal button: This button is only visible on screens that have a width of 700px or lower.
 It replaces the navigation menu above, with a hamburger button which once its clicked, calls a modal that has the navigation menu packed within it.
 -	Personal section: This section addresses the personalisation experience I wanted to incorporate within the website.
 There are 2 main features that can be found within this section.
 1. The “Edit username” button.
 Here the user can edit the welcoming text to say “Hello” to a name of their choosing.